vorth/vzome-sharing/_posts/2021-12-05-Jacobs-octahedral-ball-11-10-43.md

 [github]: <https://github.com/vorth/vzome-sharing/tree/main/2021/12/05/11-10-43-Jacobs-octahedral-ball/>
 {% endcomment %}

-Jacob Peterson constructed this while experimenting with octahedral symmetry.
+Jacob Petersen constructed this while experimenting with octahedral symmetry.
 The shape is isomorphic to the shape of the balls in the default octahedral style, as you can verify here.